plone/training/theming/theme-package.rst

 Here we take the list of links from Plone and replace the placeholder links in the theme with it.

 Breadcrumb & co
 ***************

 Plone provides some viewlets like the breadcrumb above the content area.
-To get this, we add a place holder with the CSS id "#above-content" into the theme, where we want to have this above -content stuff, for example right before the first row/box in the container:
+To get this into the theme layout, we add a placeholder with the CSS id ``#above-content`` to the theme in the place where we want to insert this above -content stuff, for example right before the first row/box in the container:

 .. code-block:: html